N S E W

 on this boat.

 We are selective about who joins.
-Not because the retreat is exclusive for its own sake — but because the experience only works when every person in it is genuinely ready for it.
+Not because the passage is exclusive for its own sake — but because the experience only works when every person in it is genuinely ready for it.

 This is for you

-• Your team is technically strong but struggling to have honest conversations — in retrospectives, in 1:1s, or when things go wrong
+• Your team is strong experts but struggling to have honest conversations — in retrospectives, in 1:1s, or when things go wrong

 • You are a founder or senior leader who has attended offsites before and found them forgettable — and want something that actually changes behaviour